sobotka/ACES-1.2-Displays-Formatted/README.md

 ## What is This?

 This is a directly generated repository of the as-official-as-possible ACES 1.2 configuration.
+[The current state of the most official ACES 1.2 configuration is located via the Colour Science OpenColorIO configuration repository](https://github.com/colour-science/OpenColorIO-Configs/tree/feature/aces-1.2-config/aces_1.2).

 ## Why Does This Exist?